pilipalaio/rezbuild/README.md

 ## Usage

 After 2.70.0, rez removed the bez build system.
-So the docs is based on rez-2.70.0.
+So rezbuild based on rez-2.70.0.

-Rezbuild support different build types, like build from whl file, build from source, or you can customize you build function.

 ### Build from python wheel file(PythonWheelBuilder)